 Would you like to gain leadership and project management experience, and enhance your skills?

 Project Leaders are committed, enthusiastic volunteers who help coordinate our projects.
 Warwick Volunteers provides a comprehensive training programme for Project Leaders, including a residential weekend away.
 The roles are demanding and require a significant time commitment, but are extremely rewarding and develop core transferable skills.

-We recruit leaders for both new and longer-standing projects in term 2 for the following academic year.
+We recruit leaders for both new and longer-standing projects for the following academic year.
 Project Leaders usually have experience of volunteering on the project before becoming a leader.

 Roles and Responsibilities